ProfessionalWiki/EDTF/README.md

 ### Version 3.0.0 - 2023-01-xx

+Functional changes:

+* Improved humanization of uncertain and approximate dates
+* Improved capitalization in humanization, especially for French
+* Various translation updates from TranslateWiki, improving humanization for many languages
+* Added support for pluralization in humanization, for use by TranslateWiki

+Breaking API changes:

 * Removed parameter of `ExtDate::uncertain`
 * Removed parameter of `ExtDate::approximate`
+* Renamed `FrenchStrategy` to `DefaultStrategy`
 * Made `Qualification` constructor arguments required

+Further API changes:

 * Deprecated `ExtDate::uncertain` in favour of `ExtDate::isUncertain`
 * Deprecated `ExtDate::approximate` in favour of `ExtDate::isApproximate`
 * Added `Qualification::newFullyKnown`